grinnell-cs/csc151-images/_eboards/eboard05.md

 * Two readings for Wednesday; Complete the reading assignment on Gradescope by Tuesday night.
 * Lab writeup(s) due before class on Wednesday.
-* Homework one pre-assessment due on last night.
+* MP01 pre-assessment due last night.
+    * It appears I screwed it up on Gradescope, so it's fine to turn it in tonight.
+* MP01 one due Thursday night.
+    * Gradescope submission form should appear this afternoon.

 Questions on the readings
 -------------------------